CSSB Centre for Structural Systems Biology

 Supplies provided by facility: Negative stain reagents depending on requirement, filter paper

-Supplies to be provided by users: Prepared sample, grid box, continuous carbon 300 mesh grids, tweezers
+Supplies to be provided by users: Prepared sample, grid box, continuous carbon grids, tweezers

 2. Carbon Coater

-Description: Training on using the Leica ACE600 carbon coater, practical application, recipe creation
+Description: Training to use the Leica ACE600 carbon coater, practical application, recipe creation

-Duration: typically 1-hour session with EM facility staff
+Duration: typically one training session (1h) with EM facility staff

 Occupancy: Maximum 2 people